Wesley Woo

 Extracurricular Interests

-Outside of research, I love exploring new ideas and experiences through books, film, food, travel, and meeting new people.
+Outside of research, I enjoy exploring new ideas and experiences through books, film, food, travel, and meeting new people.

 I also love playing and watching soccer!